GSA/fedramp-gov/pages/updates/docs/cryptographic-module.md

 ## Effective Date {#effectivedate}

-This policy was approved by the FedRAMP BOARD on January 16, 2025 and is effective immediately.
+This policy was approved by the FedRAMP Board on January 16, 2025 and is effective immediately.

 ## Applicability {#applicability}